Belly of the Dragon is one of the most unique attractions in southern Utah. I highly recommend a quick stop if you’re driving through the area.

 When should you visit Belly of the Dragon?

 The time of day that you visit the Belly of the Dragon tunnel could have a huge impact on how much you enjoy it.
-This has become quite a popular stop in the area and as a result, can be downright swamped during the middle of the day.

-If you are able to, I recommend making this stop either early in the morning, or late in the evening, just before dusk on a weekday.
+If you are able to, I recommend making this stop either early in the morning or late in the evening, just before dusk on a weekday.

-This is my favorite time to visit because the tunnel is darker and the falling light adds to the fun atmosphere.
-Plus, you are almost guaranteed to have the tunnel all to yourself!
+This is my favorite time to visit because the tunnel is darker, and the falling light adds to the fun atmosphere.

 Is Belly of the Dragon dog-friendly?

-Yes!
-Dogs are allowed at Belly of the Dragon.
-Both of our dogs loved exploring the tunnel.
 You don’t have to leash your dogs for this hike, but obviously, that is at your own discretion.

 It may be more advisable if it is a busy time and there are a lot of other people and dogs there.
-I would recommend at least bringing a leash just in case you need it.

-When we visited, we had the tunnel all to ourselves and we let the dogs off-leash.
-They loved leading the hike through the passageway and it was super fun watching them climbing the rocks inside!
+They loved leading the hike through the passageway, and it was super fun watching them climb the rocks inside!

 Is there camping near Belly of the Dragon?

-There is a free campground conveniently located just outside of the Belly of the Dragon trailhead.
 You’ll find that there are two sides to Twin Hollows Canyon Campground which are separated by the gravel road you drive in on.

 The one side is next to the East Fork Virgin River and is quite sandy.
 The other side is up against the walls of the canyon and is very rocky.

 We actually camped on both sides.
-The first night, we were down on the river and the dogs had a blast jumping and playing in the water after a hot day.
-We could camp right on the riverbank and even hung a hammock to enjoy.
+The first night, we were down on the river, and the dogs had a blast jumping and playing in the water after a hot day.

 One major downside was all of the sand that got tracked in the tent, but it was still a fun spot and we really enjoyed it.

 The second night, we got back from our adventures much later in the day, and not only was dark coming quickly but most of the spots along the river were already taken.
-We settled for a rocky location tucked back away from the road for a little more privacy.

-It wasn’t as grand of a location, but it was still nice and worked perfectly for our needs.
-The major downside was that we were much closer to the highway and there was a lot of road noise.
+The major downside was that we were much closer to the highway, and there was a lot of road noise.

 You can watch our review of Belly of the Dragon and the campground in our YouTube video below.